owainkenwayucl/uclapi-java/Readme.md

 * Java JDK (tested on 8, should work on 7)
 * GNU Make (automated build)
 * An API key (instructions on [UCL-API](https://uclapi.com/) website)
 * JSON.simple (https://code.google.com/archive/p/json-simple/ or Ubuntu/Debian package `libjson-simple-java` to parse JSON objects.
 If you only want to use `uclapi.UCLApiConnection` you don't need this, but will need to build that class manually in the normal way.)

+*Note* - the ownership of JSON.simple has recently changed and the new developers are changing the API.
+For now you should use version 2.x which is backwards compatible with version 1.x but will get deprecation warnings when you compile.
+I am looking at migrating this code to the new API.

 Clone the repository and run `make`.
 By default this builds `.class` files in the `uclapi` directory but you can also build a `.jar` file by running `make jar` and JavaDoc documentation by running `make javadoc` or everything by running `make all`.